adamrudolf-becube/cpp-cheatsheet/README.md

 First of all, they are *not* fine without them.
 Every language uses pointers, they just take care of them for you in the background.

-Asking why C++ use pointers if other languages are fine without them, is the same as, after driving a car with automatic transmission for year and then sitting in a manual, asking "why this car has a gearbox if the other car was fine without it?".
+Asking why C++ use pointers if other languages are fine without them, is the same as, after driving a car with automatic transmission for years and then sitting in a manual, asking "why this car has a gearbox if the other car was fine without it?".
 The previous car had a gearbox too, it just changed gears for you, so you didn't even have to know about it.

 C++ gives you explicit control over how you want to handle your data.
+This might be a blessing and a curse.
+But if it's a curse, you might not need them at all, it's probably okay in your situation to use another programming language, because you don't want to exploit the advantages of C++.

 You can get by without using pointers for a while, but they are quite central concept of C++, so it's better to learn them.